deepakdhamijaevry/Create-react-app-multilingual-approach/README.md

 import {IntlProvider} from "react-intl";

 ReactDOM.render(

     <IntlProvider locale='en'>

         <App/>

     </IntlProvider>,

     document.getElementById('root')

 );

 # Step 3
-Create folder "i18n" and its subfolder "locales" and the language files as json
+Create folder "i18n" and its subfolder "locales" in src folder and add the language files as json

 The translations of our custom text messages will be stored for each language in a separate .json file.Create the JSON file src/i18n/locales/nb.json for the Norwegion translation and create an en.json file english